autocrossblog/autocrossblog_astro/src/content/post/2008-01-09-say-it-isn't-so-we've-found-the-piston.md

 ---
-layout: post
+image: ''
+publishDate: 2008-01-09T11:35:34+00:00
-title: Say it isn't so!
-We've found the piston!
+title: "Say it isn't so!
+We've found the piston!"
-description: "What?
+excerpt: "What?
 Chris actually worked on the 240Z?
 Impossible!
 It tis true, it really is.
 Tonight I got home and decided it was time to tear into the motor"
-date: '2008-01-09T11:35:34+00:00'
-last_modified_at: 2024-10-09T13:21:54-05:00
-permalink: say-it-isn-t-so-we-ve-found-the-piston
-image:
+author: chris
+url: 'say-it-isn-t-so-we-ve-found-the-piston'
-categories: [ 240z, datsun, motor, pictures, photos ]
+tags:  [ 240z, datsun, motor, pictures, photos ]
-redirect_from:
-    - say-it-isn't-so-we've-found-the-piston
-    - say-it-isn%27t-so-we%27ve-found-the-piston
+updateDate: 2024-10-09T13:21:54-05:00
 ---

 What?
 Chris actually worked on the 240Z?
 Impossible!
 It tis true, it really is.
 Tonight I got home and decided it was time to tear into the motor, so I did just that.
 I even recorded the whole process, so hopefully I'll have video up soon.
 For now you can check out the photos of what I found, be warned, it's not pretty!